odoo/odoo/doc/howtos/rdtraining/setup.rst

 Here is a step-by-step procedure to do so:

-- Generating a new SSH key, adding it to the ssh-agent and copy the SSH key to your clipboard.
+- Generate a new SSH key, add it to the ssh-agent and copy the SSH key to your clipboard.

   .. code-block:: console